hadixcanimm/nickpls/README.md

 # nickpls
 nickpls penguloader plugins

+THERE IS A RISK OF USE.
+IF YOUR ACCOUNT GETS BANNED OR RECEIVES A WARNING, YOU ARE ON YOUR OWN!

 league of legends champion select screen helper add-on that lets you instantly see your teammates’ stats (even in anonymous ranked queues).

 how does it work?